In this article:

 4) Illuminate with the power of the sun

-If you receive a lot of sunshine, put it to good use and install solar panels or solar lights to maximise your energy efficiency.
+If you receive a lot of sunshine, use it to your advantage and install solar panels or solar lights to maximise energy efficiency.

-If you really want to geek out, look for ways to store that energy and utilise it for appliances that run 24/7 like a fish tank and fridge.
+If you really want to geek out, look for ways to store that energy and utilise it for 24/7 appliances like a fish tank and fridge.

 5) Quality building materials

-CO2 emissions from materials used in buildings such as concrete and steel require high amounts of energy to process.
+CO2 emissions from materials used in buildings, such as concrete and steel, require high energy.

 It is good practice to find out what materials were used and where they were sourced from as locally sourced products emit far less energy than importing the same requires.